meghanlazier/opposite-troll/CONTRIBUTING.md

 What’s the Opposite of a Troll? is a collaborative project to attempt to name, recognize and celebrate the behavior online that’s at the opposite end of the spectrum of how a troll behaves.

-This documents is a set of guidelines for contributing to our project on GitHub.
+This document is a set of guidelines for contributing to our project on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.

 # Participation guidelines